TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 Next, we'll build a minimal `Python client` to interact with the Thrift service.

-You can use the following code (Important to create the `client.py` inside the `/gen-py` directory):
+You can use the following code:

+- Note: You can place `client.py` anywhere as long as Python can import the `log_service` module from the `gen-py` folder.

 <br />